phtamas/yii2-imageprocessor/doc/transformations.md

 * `(string) bottom - 100`: -100 px from the bottom edge of image
 * `(string) center + 100` or (string) center - 100: +/- 100px from the center of image
 * `(string) top + 100`: Same as (integer) 100.
+* `null/omitted`: Crop from the vertical center of the image

 ##### $width
 Width of the area to crop, in pixels as integer.